Does your employer care about your mental health?

 It’s time for employers to wake up and smell the bachs remedy

-In business speak, the costs of not doing so are massive with mixed anxiety and depression estimated to cause one fifth of days lost from work in Britain.
+In business speak, the costs of not doing so are massive.
+Anxiety and depression are estimated to cause one fifth of days lost from work in Britain.

 Things that don’t help mental health at work are: